odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.md

 -------

 Bibliographic data can also be fetched from the Zotero Web API.
-If you want to access your Zotero database via the Web API, you have to create a Zotero API key and set the metadata field "zotero-api-key" to that key.
+If you want to access your Zotero database via the Web API, create a Zotero API key and set the metadata field "zotero-api-key" to that key.

+If you want to fetch bibliographic data from *public* Zotero groups, set the metadata field "zotero-public-groups" to the a list of the IDs of the groups that you want to fetch data from.
+These groups need to allow non-members to access their libraries.
+You do *not* need an API key to do so.

 The Zotero Web API does *not* allow to search for citation keys.
 Therefore, citation keys have to be converted into search terms; Better BibTeX citation